 Department at the address or email noted below.
 Upon receipt of this information, the provider or practitioner will have 21 days to provide a written explanation detailing the error or the difference in information to Sunshine Health.
 Sunshine Health’s Credentialing Committee will then include this information as part of the credentialing /recredentialing process.

 Requests for credentialing status should be sent to SUNCredEscalated@CENTENE.COM.
 They should list the practitioner’s name, NPI and Tax ID.

-Requests to release information are to be submitted in writing via email to the Sunshine Health Provider Data Management Department at SunshineContracting@Centene.com or directly to Sunshine Health, Attn: Credentialing Department at: 1301 International Parkway, Suite 400 Sunrise, FL 33323.
+Requests to release information are to be submitted in writing via email to the Sunshine Health Credentialing Department at SUNCredEscalated@CENTENE.COM or directly to Sunshine Health, Attn: Credentialing Department at: 1301 International Parkway, Suite 400 Sunrise, FL 33323.